rhomobile/rhomobile-docs/docs/en/edge/guide/licensing.md

 # Licensing
-Licensing in 5.0 has changed quite a lot, the most significant of these changes being the requirement that building any app what-so-ever requires that you have a subscription from our [rhomobile.com](http://www.rhomobile.com) site.
-This does not meant that you are required to pay in order to build an app as we have a free subscription level to use for local app builds.
-Let's go over what is involved in subscribing and building an app locally.
+Licensing in RMS 5.x has changed considerably.
+Most significant is the requirement to maintain a subscription to [rhomobile.com](http://www.rhomobile.com) before building any app.
+While you can still build an unlimited number of local apps for free, pricing models apply for cloud-based builds and for most apps that will use RhoConnect or RhoElements.

 ## Subscriptions
-New to 5.0 we are introducing a subscription model for licensing for our products.
-The new licensing structure has three levels: Free, Silver, and Gold.
-The details of these plans are listed below.
+Zebra's new subscription licensing model offers three levels: Free, Silver and Gold.
+The the plans are detailed below.

 <img style="border:solid;border-color:#999" src="https://s3.amazonaws.com/rhodocs/cloud/licensing/sub-details.png">

-NOTE: This <b>does</b> mean that without a paid subscription your usage of RhoMobile products is limited to Rhodes and RhoStudio for local builds only.
+NOTE: The free subscription is limited to local builds using Rhodes and RhoStudio only.

 ## Applying Your Subscription Plan
-Once you have signed up for a subscription on [rhomobile.com](http://www.rhomobile.com/content/rhopricing.html), you'll need to apply your new plan to your copy of RhoStudio or through the command line.
-There are two ways to do this using either method, you can either manually sign-in (detailed below) or you can attempt to build an app, which will ask for a valid username and password before it will build the app.
+Once you have signed up for a subscription on [rhomobile.com](http://www.rhomobile.com/content/rhopricing.html), you'll need to apply your new plan to your copy of RhoStudio.
+This can be done through the IDE or the command line.
+Either method allows the registered user to sign into their rhomobile.com account in advance or at build time.
+Both methods are detailed below.

 ### Signing In With the Command Line
 <div class="row-fluid">